jackyzha0/quartz/content/notes/342-assignment-01.md

 Detailed Images will result in a large number of features, and the opposite should be true for less detailed images.
 This could affect the accuracy of image mosaics.

-To conduct the experiment I will measure the reprojection error of FLANN and Brute force matching on various
+To conduct the experiment I will measure the reprojection error of FLANN and Brute force matching on images with high and low level of detail.

+_control for other factors: lighting, camera settings (exposure, iso, etc), resolution,_

 RESULTS